ComposableFi/composable/code/centauri/ibc/modules/README.md

 The client module hosts the trait definitions, messages and handlers for light client implementation.

-### Light clients
+### On chain Light clients

 The Ibc protocol is designed to work on top of light clients, light clients are the foundation on which the protocol is built.
-A light client in simple terms, is a construct that is able to verify the state of a blockchain using information extracted from a block header.
+A light client in simple terms allows a resource constrained environment to follow the consensus of a blockchain, it is able to verify statements concerning the state of the blockchain using information extracted from a block header.
 For this to be a possibility, the blockchain whose light client is being constructed  is required to have a finality protocol(a finality protocol is a means by which a blockchain expresses that state transitions within a block are safe and have a very low probability of been reverted),
-the light client needs to be continuously updated with a stream of finalized block headers, verifying correctness of the state transitions in the
-headers and extracting information that can be used to verify state proofs.
+the light client needs to be continuously updated with a stream of finalized block headers, verifying correctness of the headers and extracting information that can be used to verify state proofs.

 ### Defining a light client
 A light client in this protocol is required to have a Client definition,  Client state, Consensus state, and Client message.